thyagomota/aws-labs/lab-020/README.md

 * Container: packaging of an application including code, runtime, system tools, libraries, and everything else needed to run an application (a container is created from an image);
 * Cluster: a logical group of tasks or services (this lab will create an ECS cluster containing a single task);
 * Task: specified in JSON format, a task defines what to do (the application itself), where to run it (minimum infrastructure requirements), and how to run it (logging, scaling configurations, security configurations, etc.);
-* Service: number of instances of tasks to run and launching parameters;
+* Service: number of instances of tasks to run and launching parameters.

+Note that a cluster can contain tasks that are running on distinct containers.

 To start this lab go to ECS and click on *Get started*.
 This lab will create a Fargate cluster using the *sample-app* template.